Buff-breasted wheatear

-The buff-breasted wheatear (Oenanthe bottae) is a species of bird in the Old World flycatcher family Muscicapidae that is found in the montane areas of the southwestern Arabian Peninsula.
-It is also known as Botta's wheatear or the red-breasted wheatear.
+The buff-breasted wheatear (Oenanthe bottae), also known as Botta's wheatear or the red-breasted wheatear, is a species of bird in the Old World flycatcher family Muscicapidae.
+It is endemic to the Asir Mountains.
+The species is named after Paul-Émile Botta.

 Heuglin's wheatear (O. heuglini) and the rusty-breasted wheatear (Oenanthe frenata) were formerly considered to be conspecific.

 Description

 Resembles the larger and darker northern wheatear, but with a duller reddish breast and broader black tail tip.
 The sexes are alike.